Project Information

 Participation is voluntary.
 Signing the right-of-entry simply grants permission for limited access to gather environmental and site data.
 No permanent decisions are made at this stage.
 Signing does not transfer ownership or commit property owners to sell their land.
 If, in the future, the property is considered for acquisition, a separate process would occur, including independent appraisal and fair compensation.

 The results of the subsurface investigations are needed to advance design and inform the potential impacts of those explorations in the overall project CEQA and NEPA documents.
-While the proposed borings and potholing needed to complete inform facility siting and layout will avoid known sensitive features, such as wetlands and waters, known cultural and sensitive habitat, etc., an environmental review is needed and will be reviewed with approval of the Town Council before work can commence.
+While the proposed borings and potholing needed to inform facility siting and layout will avoid known sensitive features, such as wetlands and waters, known cultural and sensitive habitat, etc., an environmental review is needed and will be reviewed with approval of the Town Council before work can commence.

 Construction Impacts

-If the project is approved, contract documents for construction of the Core Collection System will have limitations on the length of open trench allowed adjacent to businesses to limit disruptions.
+If the project is approved, contract documents for construction of the Collection System will have limitations on the length of open trench allowed adjacent to businesses to limit disruptions.
 Other construction alternatives to limit disruption (e.g., night work, trenchless construction) will be considered and evaluated during the design phase.